 Something old, something new.
 Something borrowed, something blue.
 This wedding adage has been an age-old tradition for brides, but even our wedding venue, Hamilton Place, has artfully captured two of the four “somethings” by marrying “something old” and “something new” into one magnificent wedding venue.

-Brides have begun foregoing with traditional wedding settings in search of unique wedding destinations or venues.
-Rustic barns, industrial urban lofts and botanical gardens might work for some, but many Southern brides are scoping out historic, antebellum homes for their nuptials.
+Brides have begun foregoing traditional wedding settings in search of unique wedding destinations or venues.
+Rustic barns, industrial urban lofts, and botanical gardens might work for some, but many Southern brides are scoping out historic antebellum homes for their nuptials.
 So, when David and Ellen Pursell began planning for the new wedding venue at Pursell Farms, two things were certain: It would be located beside the restored 1852 Hamilton Place House, and it must mirror the home’s style and architecture.

-Nestled beside the historic home, the new Hamilton Place overlooks a lush, manicured ceremonial lawn and a graceful pond dotted with Magnolias, Water Oaks and wildflowers.
-The grand ballroom’s interior features a vaulted, clapboard ceiling with skylights, reclaimed hardwood floors, an enclosed, glass porch, and fine, Southern furnishings, while the cedar shake shingles, green shutters and bistro-lit terrace neatly ties the venue’s exterior back to the historic home.
-Together, the old home and new wedding venue provide a picturesque setting for bridal couples searching a dreamy wedding destination.
+Nestled beside the historic home, the new Hamilton Place overlooks a lush, manicured ceremonial lawn and a graceful pond dotted with Magnolias, Water Oaks, and wildflowers.
+The grand ballroom’s interior features a vaulted, clapboard ceiling with skylights, reclaimed hardwood floors, an enclosed glass porch, and fine, Southern furnishings, while the cedar shake shingles, green shutters, and bistro-lit terrace neatly tie the venue’s exterior back to the historic home.
+Together, the old home and new wedding venue provide a picturesque setting for bridal couples searching for a dreamy wedding destination.